openstack/keystone/doc/source/contributor/api_change_tutorial.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As you saw in the :doc:`../getting-started/architecture` document, there are
-four logical levels of code at which a successful request calls: router,
+three logical levels of code at which a request passes: the API routing and
-controller, manager and
+request handling layer, the resource manager, and the driver.

-driver.
+For the role backend, the API resource can be found under the `keystone/api`

-For the role backend, they can be found in the directory `keystone/assignment`,
+directory in the `roles.py` file, and the manager and driver can be found in
-in the following paths, respectively: `routers.py`, `controllers.py`, `core.py`
+the `keystone/assignment` directory in the `core.py` and `role_backends/sql.py`
-and `role_backends/sql.py` (currently only the SQL driver is supported).
+files, respectively (currently only the SQL driver is supported).

 Changing the SQL Model and Driver
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~